 Why?
 Digital marketing is your 24/7 virtual representation.
 You’ve spent tons of time, money, and energy cultivating a website and social footprint, so keep inviting audiences!
 “Sent from my iPhone” is a lost opportunity to connect further.

-Step 1: Decide what should be included.
+Step 1: Decide what's included.

 Your name and website are the bare minimum.
 I’ll let you choose if you’d like to include a title, phone number, social platforms, etc. I’m a minimalist, so seeing someone include their email address in their email signature seems redundant.